shakfu/py-js/README.md

             call (anything)     : max friendly python function calling read <path>         : read text file into editor load <path>         : combo of read <path> -> execfile <path>
+            send <msg>          : send an arbitrary message to a named object
 ```

 ## Overview

 The `py` object provides a very high level python code interface to max objects.
-It has 1 inlet and 2 outlets
+It has 1 inlet and 3 outlets, with the left providing main object output, the right outlet sending a bang on success, and the middle sending a bang on failure.

 It provides the following methods: